BaileyBurns/Capstone-Project/README.md

 I analyzed the data using SQL through Google's BigQuery.
 The Script can be found in my Final Code page in github.

 ## Insights
 Through my analysis I was able to find the behaviors of the top 5 calorie burners compared to the bottom 5 calorie burners.
-My vizualization on tableau shows how their overall daily activities differ.
+My visualization on tableau shows how their overall daily activities differ.
 The end result of their differing activities directly results in their big differences in calories burned.
 I found that the top 5 calorie burners overall averaged far few sedentary minutes per day compared to the bottom 5.
-Bellabeat can use the information in my vizualization to improve their product in a few different ways.
+Bellabeat can use the information in my visualization to improve their product in a few different ways.
 One recommendation would be to add a feature in their product that could send a notification to the customers device when they have reached over X amount minutes spent sedentary.
-This would improve overall performance of the customer by helping them acheive the ideal activity to reach their physical goals.
+This would improve overall performance of the customer by helping them achieve the ideal activity to reach their physical goals.
 Another insight from the analysis found that the top 5 calorie burners all spent a large amount of time in a fairly active state.
 Bellabeat could create a section in their app with a detailed list of workouts that would keep them in the fairly active activity range.